Editorial Policies

 Peer reviews are kept in the office of the journal for five years.
 On request, peer reviews can be sent to the Higher Attestation Commission of the Ministry of Education and Science of the Russian Federation.

-The journal releases 4 issues per year (1 issues per 3 months).
+Beginning in 2025, the journal releases 4 issues per year (1 every 3 months).
 Articles are included in next issue as soon as they are ready for publication and in the order they are received by the editorial board.

 This journal is an open access journal.
 All articles are made freely available to readers immediately upon publication.
 Our open access policy is in accordance with the Budapest Open Access Initiative (BOAI) definition - it means that articles have free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 For more information please read BOAI statement.